MicrosoftDocs/cognitive-toolkit-docs/articles/Hands-On-Labs-Language-Understanding.md

+---
+title:   Hands-on Labs Language Understanding
+author:    chrisbasoglu
+date:    11/14/2016
+ms.author:   cbasoglu
+ms.date:   11/14/2016
+ms.custom:   cognitive-toolkit
+ms.topic:   conceptual
+ms.service:  Cognitive-services
+ms.devlang:   brainscript
+---

+# Hands-on Labs Language Understanding with Recurrent Networks

 Note that this tutorial requires the latest master version, or the upcoming CNTK 1.7.1 which will be released soon.

-# Hands-On Lab: Language Understanding with Recurrent Networks

 This hands-on lab shows how to implement a recurrent network to process text, for the Air Travel Information Services (ATIS) tasks of slot tagging and intent classification.